gitmyprojects/HTML-and-CSS-projects/README.md

 The projects will be completed by me and submitted for review by The Tech Academy.

 ***DO NOT SPEND TOO MUCH TIME TRYING TO OPTIMIZE THE CODE!!
 STAY ON TRACK!

+I will update this readme file when i clean up the repository.